stelligent/cfn_nag/README.md

 W5
 ```

-### Global Blacklist
+### Global Deny List

-The blacklist is basically the opposite of the profile: it's a list of rules to NEVER apply.
+The deny list is basically the opposite of the profile: it's a list of rules to NEVER apply.
 When specified via the
-`--blacklist-path` command line argument, cfn-nag will NEVER return violations from those particular rules specified
+`--deny-list-path` command line argument, cfn-nag will NEVER return violations from those particular rules specified
 in the file.

-In case a rule is specified in both, the blacklist will take priority over the profile, and the rule will not be applieed.
+In case a rule is specified in both, the deny list will take priority over the profile, and the rule will not be applied.

 The format is as follows.
 The only two salient fields are `RulesToSuppress` and the `id` per item.
 The `reason` won't
 be interpreted by cfn-nag, but it is recommended to justify and document why the rule should never be applied.